santiagosayshey/Brain-Two/Dictionarry/Profiles/Transparent + Efficient + Universal (1080p x264 Encodes).md

-**Transparent + Efficient + Universal Profile**:

 1. **Resolution & Codec**: Singularly rooted in 1080p x264 encodes, this profile bridges the nexus between transparency, efficiency, and universality.
-It's crafted to deliver optimum clarity without compromising on space or widespread device compatibility.
+It's crafted to deliver optimum clarity without compromising on space efficiency or widespread device compatibility.

-2. **Codec Exclusion**: x265, with its superior compression advantage, is purposely sidelined in favor of the more universally accepted x264.
+2. **Codec Exclusion**: x265, despite its superior compression advantage, is purposely side-lined in favour of the more universally accepted x264.
 This ensures broader device and software compatibility.

 3. **HDR Status**: Recognizing the increasing ubiquity of HDR in top-tier releases, this profile notably abstains.
 HDR encodes are excluded to foster greater uniformity and universal playability across an extensive array of display devices.